IRAS-HKA/aip_wiki/docs/application_llm.md

 #### Chat including additional Object Information

-This mode can be selected with "**Scene chat**" (Vielleicht Wort ändern).
+This mode can be selected with "**SceneChat**".
 In this mode, the LLM has an understanding of the scene and background information on the respective objects from the material master.
 Specific information, such as the position in the scene or the weight of an object, can be queried.
 A typical input could be: Tell me everything you know about the object in the centre of the scene.

 #### Command

-This mode is selected with "**Befehl**".
+This mode is selected with "**Befehl**"/ "**Command**".
 It should be used when objects are to be transferred to the packing algorithm.
 In this mode a JSON object is created in the background with the objects to be packed.
 The objects are specified in the chat.
 If the selection is to be packed, this must be confirmed with the 'Bestätigen' button.
 The objects are then passed to the packing algorithm.
 The displayed selection can alternatively be rejected with the "Ablehnen" button.
 A typical command might be Pack part X and part Y.

 ## How to run the LLM container